 *** YMMV on this one since the only confirmed case of this was with the Workshop members working with FUG to create the Thorn.
 It is explicitly mentioned that human experiments are banned by the Workshop in general.
 And since we don't know how Ignition weapons are made it might be better to give the Workshop the benefit of a doubt.

 * And now there's CreepyChild Verdi.
 At first all we saw of her were a few panels of her looking spaced out, holding an octopus plushie.
 But in chapter 60, the first thing we see of her is her controlling the octopus (Now extremely large) and holding Prince and Miseng, saying that she liked them, will turn them into dolls and make them marry.

 ** There's also Lo Po Bia Ren, the R.E.D. member.
 Controlling giant fish, exploding in a giant mess of wierd blood, and seems to be certifiably insane.
 That settles it - all anima are terrifying.

 ** Heck, keep it simple: ''all'' Anima are just plain Nightmare inducing if you stop to think about it for three minutes.
 Even the apparently nice ones.
 The whole thing screams "MarionetteMaster" -- and the perversion potential is... worrying if you get somebody swimming a little too far into [[MoralEventHorizon the deep end]] or who just [[HeroWithAnFInGood botches up horribly now and again]].

-** And now it's confirmed that she isn't an Anima, but an actual PuppetMaster.
+** And now it's confirmed that as well as being an Anima, she's an actual PuppetMaster.
 The octopus doll is played for laughs, but Miseng being turned into a bloodthirsty, lifeless doll?
 Not so much.